Common collared lizard: Description

 C. collaris can grow up to 8–15 in in total length (including the tail), with a large head and powerful jaws.
 Males have a blue-green body with a light brown head.
 Females have a light brown head and body.

 C. collaris exhibit a wide range of physical characteristics, particularly in coloration and spotting patterns, and this phenotypic variability may be attributed to a combination of differences in population, social organizations, or habitat.
 They are a sexually dichromatic lizard species with the adult males being more vivid and colorful than the females.
 Male dorsal and head color tend to range from green to tan and yellow to orange respectively, while females, overall, possess more muted body pigmentations, varying from brown to gray.
-However, when reproductively active during breeding seasons, females undergo a rapid color change, in which faint orange spots on their heads increase in brightness; this orange spotting reaches a maximum during egg maturation but gradually fades again after expulsion from the female’s oviduct as she lays her eggs.
+However, when reproductively active during breeding seasons, females undergo a rapid color change, in which faint orange spots on their heads increase in brightness; this orange spotting reaches a maximum during egg maturation but gradually fades again after expulsion from the female's oviduct as she lays her eggs.
 Both males and females have two distinct black bands around their neck, providing additional context to their name, the common collared lizards.

 Similar to adult females, juveniles also exhibit dull body colorations compared to adult males, but a key distinction is that the young have pronounced, dark brown markings that eventually fade as they grow and mature.
 Consequently, juvenile collared lizards lose this sharp cross-band pattern, and their features drastically change to resemble those of either adult males or females.

 Moderate in size, C. collaris have disproportionately large heads and long hind limbs.
 It can reach a length of 14 inches, including the tail, with males being larger than females.
 Hence, they are sexually dimorphic, and adult males exhibit larger and more muscular heads than females, which tend to vary in size.
 Used as a weapon during male combat, the head dimensions play a key role in determining dominance, territoriality, fitness, as well as mating success.
 In general, bigger heads are associated with greater jaw strength and thus, bite force.

 Bipedal locomotion

-C. collaris are known for their bipedal locomotion–the ability to run on their two hind legs–and can sprint at incredible speeds of up to 24 kilometers per hour; this behavior is usually observed when trying to escape predators.
+C. collaris are able to run on their hind legs and can sprint at speeds of up to 24 kilometers per hour.
+This behavior is usually observed when trying to escape predators.

 Like many other lizards, including the frilled lizard and basilisk, the collared lizard can run on its hind legs, and is a relatively fast sprinter.
 Record speeds have been around 16 mph, much slower than the world record for lizards (21.5 mph) attained by the larger-bodied Costa Rican spiny-tailed iguana, Ctenosaura similis.